-The Accelerating Precision to Decision Agriculture (P2D) project is supported by funding from the Australian Government's Department of Agriculture and Water Resources as part of its Rural R&D for Profit program.
-Led by CRDC, the P2D project involves all Rural Research and Development Corporations, and is focused on three main aims:
+The Accelerating Precision to Decision Agriculture (P2D) project was supported by funding from the Australian Government's Department of Agriculture and Water Resources as part of its Rural R&D for Profit program.
+Led by CRDC, the P2D project involved all Rural Research and Development Corporations, and was focused on three main aims:

 - Facilitating the development of digital technology in Australian agriculture.